interledger/rfcs/0011-interledger-payment-request/0011-interledger-payment-request.md

 ## Condition Generation

-It is RECOMMENDED that recipients use a Message Authentication Code (MAC) of the details of their payment request in the condition so that the condition can be used as an integrity check on incoming transfers.
-This allows a recipient to ensure that a transfer matches a request they previously generated, without the recipient needing to maintain a log of all outstanding payment requests.
+It is RECOMMENDED that receivers use a Message Authentication Code (MAC) of the details of their payment request in the condition so that the condition can be used as an integrity check on incoming transfers.
+This allows a receiver to ensure that a transfer matches a request they previously generated, without the receiver needing to maintain a log of all outstanding payment requests.

-Recipients MUST include a payment request-specific nonce in the ILP packet to ensure that conditions are unique per-request.
+Receivers MUST include a payment request-specific nonce in the ILP packet to ensure that conditions are unique per-request.

-Recipients SHOULD include an expiry date so that they do not accept incoming payments that are paid too long after their creation.
+Receivers SHOULD include an expiry date so that they do not accept incoming payments that are paid too long after their creation.

 ### Using a PSK Implementation

-It is RECOMMENDED that recipients use an implementation of the [Pre-Shared Key](../0016-pre-shared-key/0016-pre-shared-key.md) protocol to generate the packet and condition for IPR.
+It is RECOMMENDED that receivers use an implementation of the [Pre-Shared Key](../0016-pre-shared-key/0016-pre-shared-key.md) protocol to generate the packet and condition for IPR.

-The recipient should follow BOTH the steps normally followed by the recipient AND sender.
-The recipient should generate the secret in the normal fashion but MUST NOT share it.
-The recipient then follows the steps the sender would do in a PSK payment to create the packet and condition from the secret and the payment parameters.
+The receiver should follow BOTH the steps normally followed by the receiver AND sender.
+The receiver should generate the secret in the normal fashion but MUST NOT share it.
+The receiver then follows the steps the sender would do in a PSK payment to create the packet and condition from the secret and the payment parameters.

 For details, see the [Pre-Shared Key Pseudocode](../0016-pre-shared-key/0016-pre-shared-key.md#pseudocode).

-Note the recipient's use of a PSK implementation does not matter to the sender, because the sender treats the `data` in the ILP packet as opaque and uses the condition from the recipient without needing to know how the fulfillment is generated.
+Note the receiver's use of a PSK implementation does not matter to the sender, because the sender treats the `data` in the ILP packet as opaque and uses the condition from the receiver without needing to know how the fulfillment is generated.